antonismatzakos/Deep-Learning-Project-for-Breast-Cancer-Classification/README.md

 •	GPU Memory 4GB
 •	CUDA Version 10.0.130

-The code was written in Python (Python Version 3.6) and the environment was set up on VirtualEnv of python.
+The code was written in Python (Python Version 3.6) and the environment was set up on VirtualEnv of Python.